caiyuanzhe/SeqGraph2Vec/README.md

 ```

 ### Data sets
 Due to the Github storage limitation, currently only toy data set is provided in the repository.
 Full data sets used in our paper can be downloaded from [https://ftp.ncbi.nlm.nih.gov/genomes/refseq/](https://ftp.ncbi.nlm.nih.gov/refseq/release/)).
-Each data set contains DNA files with specific ids, which are provided below:
+Each data set contains DNA files with specific `ids` (e.g., `fungi.10.1.genomic.fna`), which are provided below:

 | Data set | File |
 |:-----|:---------------------|